Google AI chief Jeff Dean interview: Machine learning trends in 2020

 VentureBeat: You also got a little into the use of machine learning for the creation of machine learning hardware.
 Can you talk more about that?

-Dean: Yeah, so the other talk I’m giving on Saturday is in the ML for Systems workshop.
-And so one of the things I’ll talk about there is [that] we’ve been doing some early work on machine learning for ASIC chip design, in particular placement and routing.
+Dean: Yeah, the other talk I’m giving on Saturday is in the ML for Systems workshop.
+And so one of the things I’ll talk about there is [how] we’ve been doing some early work on machine learning for ASIC chip design, in particular placement and routing.
 So you have a chip design, and then you have lots and lots of transistors and how they’re connected.

 Basically, right now in the design process you have design tools that can help do some layout, but you have human placement and routing experts work with those design tools to kind of iterate many, many times over.
 It’s a multi-week process to actually go from the design you want to actually having it physically laid out on a chip with the right constraints in area and power and wire length and meeting all the design roles or whatever fabrication process you’re doing.